Van Halen: 2008–2020: A Different Kind of Truth and final tours

+Van Halen entered the Henson Studio C with producer John Shanks on January 17, 2011.
+Shanks posted on his Twitter account that he was in the studio with the band and posted a picture of one of Eddie's signature amps.

 On June 16, 2011, Creed, Alter Bridge and Tremonti guitarist Mark Tremonti claimed that he had been invited to 5150 studios and that Eddie, Alex and Wolfgang Van Halen performed the album live, in its entirety, for Tremonti and Creed touring guitarist, Eric Friedman.
 Producer/engineer Ross Hogarth claimed on July 31, 2011, that "[t]he whole Van Halen record has been recorded."
 On September 5, 2011, it was reported that the mixing on the new album had been completed in mid-August, and production had progressed to the mastering stage.

 Their official website was updated on December 26, 2011, announcing that tickets for their 2012 tour would be available starting January 10, 2012.
 On January 5, 2012, Van Halen played an intimate club gig at New York City's Cafe Wha? which received widespread praise from media and fans.
 On January 10, the upcoming album's first single, titled "Tattoo", made its premiere on radio stations.
 The following week, the single debuted at No. 67 on the Billboard Hot 100 Chart.
 The band's new studio album from Interscope Records, titled A Different Kind of Truth, was released on February 7, 2012.
-It was Van Halen's first studio release since 1998 and first with Roth on lead vocals since 1984.
+It was Van Halen's first studio release since 1998's Van Halen III and the first new music from the band since the three new songs from the 2004's Best of Both Worlds compilation.
+It would also be the first Van Halen album to feature Eddie's son, Wolfgang, on the bass in place of Anthony.
+This would also be the first full-length album to feature Roth on vocals in over 27 years, and the first new material with him in 15 years, since the two new songs with him on the Best Of – Volume I.